jeshernandez/PiTrac/docs/camera/auto-calibration.md

 ### 3. Aim the Cameras

 **Camera 1** (Tee Camera):
-- Point directly at Ball 1 (on floor)
+- Point directly at Ball 1 (on floor).
+For straight-out camera, then move the camera slightly so it is still aimed down, but is aimed straight out along the leg of the rig that attachs to the PiTrac.
-- Doesn't need to be perfect - calibration figures out exact angle
-- Just get it close
+- Doesn't need to be perfect - calibration figures out exact angle.
+Just get it close.

 **Camera 2** (Flight Camera):
 - Point straight out from monitor